The Foundation of Hospitality, Fellowship & Charm

 Built of limestone quarried on the property, the manor house is strikingly set far up a grand hillside, seeming to be a part of the elevation itself as it rises harmoniously from the ancient hardwoods that crown this illustrious home Extensive sleeping quarters on the third and fourth floors would prove invaluable when, in the Thirties and Forties, the club accommodated the football teams from West Point, Annapolis, and Notre Dame, whose schedules frequently brought them to Philadelphia to play at Franklin Field or Municipal Stadium.

 The architect, Frank Seeburger prepared plans for the construction of a locker room as well as other additions to the original manor house and grounds The preeminent Pennsylvania golf course design firm of Toomey and Flynn signed a contract and began work on the classic 18-hole golf course.

 Manufacturers' officially opened on May 15, 1925 with a match that pitted Walter Hagen and Joe Kirkwood against Huntingdon Valley's "Ducky" Corkran and Merion's Max Marston, whose extraordinary year in golf, 1923, remains unparalleled.

 On May 5th, 1933, the Club was reorganized and formed a corporation adopting its present name – The Manufacturers’ Golf and Country Club.
 The first pool was dedicated in 1939, but more recently, an extraordinary pool and deck area have been created, to provide an incredible view of the entire course.
-Five new tennis courts have been added in the shady gardens of the Harrison family’s original home court site.
+Four new tennis courts and two paddle courts have been added in the shady gardens of the Harrison family’s original home court site.